samRiley04/weather/README.md

 Also quickly put in some functions to manually send and receive data from arduino to see if there were any issues there, but it was all working normally.

+UPDATED 7/01/2021
+Long time since I updated this.
+Have brought it a bit more up to speed as I've learned more python standards.
+Now utilises HTTP calls to my webserver to POST data.